DavideTesti/mlproject/README.md

  https://mlproject-davidetestiscorepredict.streamlit.app/

-**AWS LINK (TO SEE THE ML WEB APP DEPLOYED WITH AWS ECR, EC2, WITH CI/CD WORKFLOWS):** http://16.170.215.133:8080/predictdata
+**AWS LINK (TO SEE THE ML WEB APP DEPLOYED WITH AWS ECR, EC2, WITH CI/CD WORKFLOWS):**
+(please consider the AWS could be down due to servicing costs) http://16.170.215.133:8080/predictdata

 **CANVA LINK (TO SEE A PICTURE PRESENTATION OF THE ML WEB APP DEPLOYED WITH AWS ECR, EC2, WITH CI/CD WORKFLOWS):**